-We review our recommended charities every six months.
+We review our recommended charities every twelve months in January.
 Currently, we list charities in the areas of poverty alleviation, animal welfare, and risks from emerging technologies as these are considered high-priority within the effective altruism community.
 The selections are based on a shortlist compiled from recommendations made by GiveWell and Animal Charity Evaluators as well as reports and grants from the Open Philanthropy Project and recommendations from the Foundational Research Institute.
 The final charities are picked by representatives of Raising for Effective Giving, the affiliated Effective Altruism Foundation, and the affiliated Foundational Research Institute.
 The criteria this group considers are: (1) what is the scale of the problem tackled by the charity; (2) how neglected is the problem and the approach of the charity; (3) is the solution sufficiently tractable; (4) can the charity absorb additional funds.
 Their judgments are informed by a suffering-focused ethics perspective while also trying to represent the effective altruism community.

 Any attempt to rank charities according to their effectiveness will depend on value judgments.
 For example, people assign different values to human and nonhuman suffering.
 Some people discount the value of future lives more heavily than others.
 When advising donors we make these considerations transparent and try to find a charity that suits their particular values.
 The personal views of our staff and consultants on the relative effectiveness of our recommended charities are relevant when deciding to which of our recommended charities we allocate unrestricted donations as well as when we make strategic decisions.